kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

   - Ensure that namespace matching strategies work as expected
 - Add unit tests to test the validation logic which shall be introduced for cluster-scoped policy resources
   - Ensure that `self` field cannot be set along with `selector` within `namespaces`
-  - Test cases for fields which are shared with NetworkPolicy, like `ipBlock`, `endPort` etc.
+  - Test cases for fields which are shared with NetworkPolicy, like `endPort` etc.
 - Ensure that only administrators or assigned roles can create/update/delete cluster-scoped policy resources

 ### Graduation Criteria